ryankrdh/GENERAL-CODING-STUDY-GUIDE-PYTHON-VERSION/README.md

 # DATA STRUCTURES: Lists
 &nbsp;
 ## List Methods (Most Commonly Used)
-*Notice how some methods need to be saved to a variable because they return a result instead of directly changing the list.*
+*Notice how some methods CAN be saved to a variable because they return a result instead of directly changing the list.*

 | Operation | | Description | | Returns |
   |-|-|-|-|-|